COVID 19 Resource Page

 Learn more about additional supports that are available to help seniors book and get to a COVID-19 vaccine appointment.

-Learn more about the local vaccination program on the Hastings Prince Edward Public Health website.
+Learn more about vaccine safety and availability on the Hastings Prince Edward Public Health website.

 Public Health Measures